pybliometrics-dev/pybliometrics/docs/classes/AuthorRetrieval.rst

           dtype='object')

-With some additional lines of code you can get the number of journal articles where the author is listed first:
+WWith a few additional code lines, you can determine the number of journal articles where the author is listed first:

 .. code-block:: python